Azure-Samples/azure-doc-intelligence-dynamic-models-patient/docs/docs/10-introduction.md

 The following is an outline of the workshop:

 1. Learn about and create the Azure services for the app.
-1. Train a custom Azure Form Recognizer model.
+1. Train a custom Azure AI Document Intelligence model.
 1. Create a web app that integrates with Form Recognizer.
 1. Define application roles that map to the workshop roles.
 1. Implement app functions to support surgery admin, nurse, and doctor roles.